LeastAuthority/leastauthority.com/ops/chargebee/create-plans/README.md

 `create-plan-exe` will fail if it is run before all of the currencies it references are enabled.

+# Taxes

+ChargeBee does not offer an API for configuring taxes.
+Therefore, taxes must be configured manually.

 # Payment Gateway

 ChargeBee does not offer an API for configuring payment gateways.